The Mesquite Sand Dunes at Death Valley National Park. PHOTO BY JIM GORDON via WIKIMEDIA COMMONS

 Wildrose Charcoal Kilns

 The Death Valley area has a rich mining history.
 Silver, gold, borax and talc are just some of the minerals that have been mined here.
-The ten Wildrose Charcoal Kilns are located at 7000 feet high up in the Panamint Mountains in a Pinion Pine Forest.
+The 10 Wildrose Charcoal Kilns are located at 7000 feet high up in the Panamint Mountains in a Pinion Pine Forest.
 These nearly perfect pieces of architecture were built in 1877 to produce charcoal for nearby silver smelters.
 About 62 miles from Furnace Creek, the last three miles on a graded dirt road.

 This scenic one-way, semi-loop paved road twists, winds, climbs and dips its way through some of the most colorful scenery in Death Valley.
-Highlight of the nine-mile trip is the Artist Pallate, where hues of greens, purples, oranges, browns and yellows blend together in a kaleidoscope of color.
+A highlight of the nine-mile trip is the Artist Pallate, where hues of greens, purples, oranges, browns and yellows blend together in a kaleidoscope of color.
 Entrance to Artist Drive is located about 10 miles south of Furnace Creek.